 Understanding Renewability Through the Lens of Disability: Which Type Best Describes It?

 Disability is a multifaceted concept that encompasses physical, sensory, cognitive, and mental health conditions.
 While the term often focuses on limitations, it also highlights the remarkable capacity for adaptation, resilience, and innovation.
-In practice, when examining disability through the framework of renewability—a concept typically associated with resources that can be replenished naturally—the question arises: which type of renewable resource best mirrors the dynamic and sustainable nature of living with a disability?
+Practically speaking, when examining disability through the framework of renewability—a concept typically associated with resources that can be replenished naturally—the question arises: which type of renewable resource best mirrors the dynamic and sustainable nature of living with a disability?
 This article explores how different forms of renewability, such as solar, wind, and hydro energy, can metaphorically and practically relate to the experiences of individuals with disabilities, offering insights into sustainable support systems and adaptive technologies.

 Introduction to Renewability and Disability